ReTable/forge/README.md

 The CSS supported out of the box.

-If your package uses CSS then a line `import "./index.css";` automatically will be added to the beginning of a `lib/index.js` file.
+If your package uses CSS then a line `import "./index.css";` automatically will be added to the end of a `lib/index.js` file.

 Also, all CSS are processed by the [Autoprefixer](https://github.com/postcss/autoprefixer).